nus-cs2030/1718-s2/docs/lec01.md

 ## Data Hiding

 Many OO languages allow programmers to explicitly specify if a field or a method can be accessed from outside the abstraction barrier.
 Java, for instance, supports `private` and `public` access modifiers[^5].
-A field or a method that is declared as `private` cannot be accessed from outside the class, and can only be accessed within the class.
+A field or a method that is declared as `private` cannot be accessed from outside the class, and can only be accessed within the class(or by another instance of the same class).
 On the other hand, as you can guess, a `public` field or method can be accessed, modified, or invoked from outside the class.

 [^5]: Others include `protected` and the _default_ modifier.
 For beginners, it is better that we explicitly specify something as `private` or `public`.